BboyAkers/austinakers.com/content/blog/v-card-in-depth.md

 ## Overview

 Diving into the Vuetify Component Library can be overwhelming.
-I decided to break down the V-Card component into a 4 areas I wanted to explore.
+I decided to break down the V-Card component into a 3 areas I wanted to explore.

 1. How does it get exported for use?
 2. How is the component created?
 3. How am I able to use the props/attributes available in this component?
-4. How is it possible to declare this component in 3 different ways?

 ## How does it get exported for use?